 Food allergies are a common secondary problem to Candida, and if present, will maintain the leaky gut continuously, even if the Candida is eradicated.

 The most common food allergies are dairy, eggs, gluten grains (wheat, oats, rye), corn, beans (especially soy), and nuts.
 There are seldom real allergies to meat, rice, millet, vegetables, or fruit, although an allergy to garlic is not uncommon.

-Sensitivities are usually due to low stomach acid or pancreatic enzyme secretion, that is, poor digestion.
+Intolerances are usually due to low stomach acid or pancreatic enzyme secretion, that is, poor digestion.

 In the healing of the intestinal lining, exposure to a significant allergy can sabotage the treatment.
 For example, one may be very good at restricting wheat, dairy and eggs, but then compromises the treatment by taking garlic tablets.

 The Role of the Liver and Lymphatic System

 The metabolic and microbial toxins that enter the bloodstream during leaky gut end up in the liver, which has the job of detoxifying and discharging the poisons.
 Under normal conditions, the liver is taxed just by processing the daily metabolic wastes created by cell and organ activity.